prebid/Prebid.js/dev-docs/modules/consentManagement.md

 If neither option are taken, then there is a chance this field's value will be undefined on certain requests.
 As long as that acceptable, this could be a potential third option.

+### UserSync Integration

+The `gdprConsent` object is also available when registering `userSync` pixels.
+The object can be accessed by including it as an argument in the `getUserSyncs` function in the following manner:

+{% highlight js %}
+getUserSyncs: function(syncOptions, responses, gdprConsent) {
+...
+}
+{% endhighlight %}

+Depending on your needs, you could potentially either include the consent information in a query of your pixel and/or given the consent choices determine if you should drop the pixels at all.

 {% assign bidder_pages = site.pages | where: "layout", "bidder" %}

 <script>